tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 `Sort of.
 You sure I'm not crazy?`

 !!! info "Yes I'm sure.
 I am an artificial entity created for the purpose of teaching the descendants of Enki about their heritage and unlocking their potential.
-Most of the bloodline were hidden for years, even when Enki and his brother were still here, because to many others feared their power.
+Most of the bloodline were hidden for years, even when Enki and his brother were still here, because too many others feared their power.
 Enki was a little... vigorous when it came to having kids."

 `So, what's my potential?
 Well, I mean, my mom always said that my potential was hidden deep down and you won't really know your potential unless you push yourself in the face of adversity.`